 TIP #2: GET EDUCATED (TAKE UP ARMS)

-subject.
 Every activist had to start somewhere, even me.
 My introduction into sex offender activism came through an old forum

 and through the eAdvocate website.
 Thankfully, there is a wealth of research available on a variety of sex offender

 issues, and activist sites including Once Fallen offer this education free of charge.
-There are also a
+There are also a number of

 TIP #3: STAY INFORMED (KNOW YOUR ENEMY)

-the Adam Walsh Act sat stagnant in Congress for about a year before it was steam-rolled through
+the Adam Walsh Act sat stagnant in Congress for about a year before it was steam-rolled through Congress like a

 In addition, search engines have "News Search" functions to help you find the latest sex offender headlines.
 For

 example, using Google, I can search any sex offender news story within the past hour, which can be expanded to the